 top of page

-I am a Postdoctoral Fellow at the Imagination and Modal Cognition Lab at Duke University.
+I am a Postdoctoral Fellow at the Imagination and Modal Cognition Lab, Philosophy Department at Duke University.
 I earned my PhD in Philosophy at the University of Texas at Austin in 2022.
 Before UT Austin, I earned an MA in Philosophy and Certificate in Social, Cognitive and Affective Neuroscience at the University of Pennsylvania.
-Before that I graduated first in my class from Chinese University of Hong Kong and spent a year at the University of Notre Dame.
+Before that I graduated first in my class from Chinese University of Hong Kong.

 bottom of page